 Step 1: Choose A Website Hosting Provider

-A web host is not where you store your podcast audio files.
+A web host is not the same as your podcast hosting platform (where you store your podcast audio files).
 You’ll need a separate podcast host for that as they’re optimized for audio files and download requests.

 You’ll need a domain, as well.
 You can buy this at the same time you open your web hosting account.
 If you already purchased a domain from another vendor, follow your web host’s steps to transfer the domain to the hosting service.